e-mail: bok@dhit.pl

 neodymium magnets

-We offer red color magnetic Nd2Fe14B - our store's offer.
-All "magnets" on our website are in stock for immediate purchase (see the list).
-Check out the magnet pricing for more details see the magnet price list
+We provide red color magnets Nd2Fe14B - our proposal.
+All "magnets" on our website are available for immediate purchase (see the list).
+See the magnet pricing for more details check the magnet price list

 Where to buy strong neodymium magnet?
-Holders with magnets in solid and airtight steel casing are excellent for use in variable and difficult weather, including snow and rain see...
+Magnetic holders in solid and airtight steel casing are ideally suited for use in variable and difficult weather conditions, including snow and rain check...

 magnetic holders